The Best AI Models for Academic Editing in 2026 — Claude, GPT & Gemini Compared

 Proprietary frontier models

 Sonnet 4.6 is our default recommendation for most English-language manuscripts.
 Its editing style is conservative and precise: it preserves the author's voice and argument structure and focuses on grammar, transitions, and academic register.
 Sonnet is the most reliable model at preserving Zotero, EndNote, Mendeley, and Word built-in citation placeholders untouched.
+In our latest full-manuscript benchmarks, Sonnet 4.6 took the most time to process (~160 seconds) but was highly conversational, actively providing clear editorial wrappers and structural dividers in its output.
 Best for the final language pass before submission.

 How to choose the right model for your paper